Skagit Station

-Skagit Station is a multimodal transportation hub in Mount Vernon, Washington, United States served by Amtrak, the US national railroad-passenger system.
-The facility at 105 East Kincaid Street was built in 2004 to replace the former Amtrak station on 725 College Way, which is currently used by the Burlington Northern and Santa Fe Railroad.
+Skagit Station is a multimodal transportation hub in Mount Vernon, Washington, United States served by Amtrak, and local transit agencies.
+The facility at 105 East Kincaid Street was built in 2004 to replace the former Amtrak station on 725 College Way, which is currently used as a yard office by BNSF Railway.

 It connects with services provided by Skagit Transit, Whatcom Transportation Authority and Island Transit along with Amtrak and Greyhound.
 Commuter buses to Everett Station provide onward connection to Sound Transit, Everett Transit and Community Transit services.